sorin-ionescu/prezto/modules/history/README.md

  - `HIST_SAVE_NO_DUPS` do not write duplicate entries in the history file.
  - `HIST_REDUCE_BLANKS` remove superfluous blanks before recording entry.
  - `HIST_VERIFY` do not execute immediately upon history expansion.
- - `HIST_BEEP` beep when accessing nonexistent history.
+ - `HIST_BEEP` beep when accessing non-existent history.

 Aliases
 -------

- - `history-stat` lists the ten most used commands
+ - `history-stat` list the ten most used commands

 Authors
 -------